Pennate muscle

 When a muscle contracts and shortens, the pennation angle increases.

 Etymology

-From the Latin pinnātus “feathered, winged,” from pinna “feather, wing.”
+The term "pennate" comes from the Latin pinnātus ("feathered, winged"), from pinna ("feather, wing").

 Types of pennate muscle

 In skeletal muscle tissue, 10-100 endomysium-sheathed muscle fibers are organized into perimysium-wrapped bundles known as fascicles.
 Each muscle is composed of a number of fascicles grouped together by a sleeve of connective tissue, known as an epimysium.
 In a pennate muscle, aponeuroses run along each side of the muscle and attach to the tendon.
 The fascicles attach to the aponeuroses and form an angle (the pennation angle) to the load axis of the muscle.
 If all the fascicles are on the same side of the tendon, the pennate muscle is called unipennate (Fig. 1A).
 Examples of this include certain muscles in the hand.
 If there are fascicles on both sides of the central tendon, the pennate muscle is called bipennate (Fig. 1B).
 The rectus femoris, a large muscle in the quadriceps, is typical.
 If the central tendon branches within a pennate muscle, the muscle is called multipennate (Fig. 1C), as seen in the deltoid muscle in the shoulder.